OpenMDAO/OpenMDAO-Framework/docs/user-guide/variables.rst

     Provide some examples to demonstrate the options.

-.. index:: Slot Traits
+.. index:: Slot Variables

-*Slot Traits*
+*Slot Variables*
 ++++++++++++++++++

-An *Slot* is a trait that requires any value assigned to it to be either an instance of a specific class or an implementation of a specific Interface.
+An *Slot* is a variable that requires any value assigned to it to be either an instance of a specific class or an implementation of a specific Interface.
 The class or Interface to be matched is the first argument to the constructor.
 Failure to match the specified class or Interface will result in an exception being raised.
 Slot traits are typically used to implement